 One of the beauties of homeschooling is that kids can work at their own pace based on skill mastery rather than age or grade level.
 This is helpful for all subjects but especially ones with physical coordination aspects like handwriting.
 Kids are all over the map when it comes to physical development.

 Is your kindergartener’s printing better than your spouse’s?
 No need to hold them back with a “kindergarten” book!
 Does your older student need extra printing practice before tackling cursive?
 No worries!
-You can use whatever resources meet him where he’s at based on ability, not necessarily age.
+You can use whatever resources meet him where he’s at based on ability, not necessarily grade.

 At the end of the day, the goal is to have kids who can write neatly (or at least legibly) to communicate in written form.

-The speed at which this happens will vary by student but I’ve found there seems to be a natural progression through handwriting skills.
+The speed at which this happens will vary by student, but I’ve found there seems to be a natural progression through handwriting skills.
 By familiarizing yourself with the skill progression, you can tailor whatever handwriting program you’re using to your student (for example, add supplemental printables for certain skills or skip other pages entirely).

 Or, create your own custom program with confidence by following a logical order rather than a haphazard approach.
 (Trust me, I’ve tried the haphazard approach.
 I printed whatever cute, themed handwriting pages looked good at the moment without paying attention to skill level.
 It usually led to frustration or wasted time plus the nagging feeling I was giving my kids “random” handwriting training.
 Not good.)